KHwong12/urban-data-palette-blog/content/post/2020-12-summary-30-map-challenge.md

 ---
 title: "My Thoughts on #30DayMapChallenge 2020"
-subtitle: "On the great journey of pursuing high-end cartography"
+summary: "On the great journey of pursuing high-end cartography"
 description: "On the great journey of pursuing high-end cartography"
 date: 2020-12-18
 draft: false